LunarWatcher/lunarwatcher.github.io/content/posts/2022-06-12-fun-with-ssh.md

 Admittedly, I haven't tested whether or not that command results in a part accessible to the rest of the network, but my use-case is so limited it's likely irrelevant.

-## Windows and an SSH-centric system
+## How Windows deals with an SSH-centric system

 Windows wasn't my main focus when setting up an SSH NAS, because I wasn't expecting to use it as a driver OS, well, ever.
 Personally, anyway; I'm sure I'll have jobs in the future where I get stuck on Windows, but my NAS ain't for work, so that's absolutely irrelevant.
+It's no secret that Windows is a pain to work with at times, and support for ssh came shockingly late.

-Sshfs on Windows is... not great.
+As a result, it probably doesn't come as a shock that sshfs on Windows is... not great.

 I've mainly mounted from the terminal on Linux, in part because my private key is password protected, and adding a network share to fstab is scary.
 I know, weak argument, but I prefer messing with high-level stuff that can't fuck up my OS if I make a single typo.